stelianabudai/musiclibrary/README.md

 Then, open the page [http://localhost:3003/home](http://localhost:3003) in your web browser.

-## Alternative -> start both application and mong-db with docker docker-compose up -d --> work in progress
+## Alternative -> start both application and mong-db with: docker docker-compose up -d

+--> work in progress

 https://github.com/stelianabudai/musiclibrary/pull/16